doddo/gutta-irc-bot/README.md

-# Gutta the Irssi bot
+# Gutta the IRC bot

 Gutta is a modular IRC bot with powerful plugin interface and a small footprint.